OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 #### Filter Bypass

-Web application filters can be configured to detect common XXE attack payloads in HTTP request and reject such requests.
-Weak or poorly configured filters can be evaded using below techniques:
+Web application filters can be configured to detect common XXE attack payloads in HTTP requests and reject such requests.
+Weak or poorly configured filters can be evaded using techniques outlined below:

 - Some XML implementations support `PUBLIC` keyword which is similar to `SYSTEM` and can be used to create external entities.
 - UTF-8 and UTF-16 encodings can be used to encode the XXE payload to get around web filters.